webmafia/fluentlog/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-By following the guidelines and examples above, you can integrate FluentLog into your application, take advantage of its zero-allocation logging operations, and ensure reliable logging using the Fluent Forward protocol.
+By following the guidelines and examples above, you can integrate Fluentlog into your application, take advantage of its zero-allocation logging operations, and ensure reliable logging using the Fluent Forward protocol.
 Happy coding!